-- improve water resource availability and resilience (and make up a significant portion of the capital program), and - address risks of non-compliance with current EPA licence requirements.
+- Improve water resource availability and resilience (and make up a significant portion of the capital program), and - ▼ Address risks of non-compliance with current EPA licence requirements.

-The purpose of the additional supply interruptions measure is to improve understanding and performance relating to the impact of the loss of supply to customers from planned or unplanned interruptions, rather than only measuring the frequency of interruptions.265
+The additional output measure on supply interruptions proposed by Atkins Cardno was "Total customer minutes lost to supply interruptions (both planned and unplanned) to remain stable or improving over the determination period".
+The purpose of this measure was to improve understanding and performance relating to the impact of the loss of supply to customers from planned or unplanned interruptions, rather than only measuring the frequency of interruptions.356